carlopacioni/vortexRdata/cran-comments.md

 This package serves as an auxiliary data package for our main package vortexR.
-Splitting out the data into a separate package helps to keep vortexR's installed package size to a minimum, allowing experienced users of vortexR to skip the download and installation of vortexRdata.
+Splitting out the data into a separate package helps to keep vortexR's installed package size to a minimum.

 ## Downstream dependencies
 We have checked downstream dependencies of vortexR using devtools::revdep_check().